 Children who are determined eligible for special education are evaluated in accordance with the Individuals with Disabilities Education Act (IDEA) and the Code of Maryland Regulations (COMAR) as meeting criteria for an educational disability.
-This means that, through the Individualized Education Program (IEP) team decision-making process, it is determined that autism, deaf-blindness, deafness, multiple disabilities, developmental delay, emotional disability, hearing impairment, intellectual disability, orthopedic impairment, other health impairment, specific learning disability, speech or language impairment, traumatic brain injury and/or visual impairment (including blindness) adversely affects the student's educational performance resulting in the need for specialized instruction through the provision of special education and related services.
+This means that, through the Individualized Education Program (IEP) team decision-making process, it is determined that autism, deaf-blindness, deafness, multiple disabilities, developmental delay, emotional disability, hearing impairment, intellectual disability, orthopedic impairment, other health impairment, specific learning disability, speech or language impairment, traumatic brain injury and/ or visual impairment (including blindness) adversely affects the student's educational performance resulting in the need for specialized instruction through the provision of special education and related services.

-Least Restrictive Environment - The Harford County Public Schools Department of Special Education believes that individuals with disabilities achieve in a comprehensive and coordinated birth-to-21 system of services emphasizing ambitious and challenging expectations for all students.
-Harford County Public Schools seeks to improve the performance of children with disabilities and assist in narrowing achievement gaps by ensuring equal access to curricultum and differentiated instruction in the least restrictive environment.
-The service delivery continuum includes, but is not limited to, consultative supports; incluside of the general education setting; self-contained learning environments; regional programs and/or placement in a separate day school.
+Least Restrictive Environment - The Harford County Public Schools Department of Special Education believes that individuals with disabilities achieve in a comprehensive and coordinated birth+to-21 system of services emphasizing ambitious and challenging expectations for all students.
+Harford County Public Schools seeks to improve the performance of children with disabilities and assist in narrowing achievement gaps by ensuring equal access to curriculum and differentiated instruction in the least restrictive environment.
+The service delivery continuum includes, but is not limited to, consultative supports; inclusion utilizing a co-teaching model; instructional or related services provided outside of the general education setting; self-contained learning environments; regional programs and/or placement in a separate day school.
 Programming options include: